-Government Guidance: What parents and carers need to know about schools in the autumn term.
+Government Guidance: What parents and carers need to know about schools in the spring term.

 Actions that schools will take